cirosantilli/linux-cheat/net/README.md

 [dos06]: http://www.amazon.com/Understanding-TCP-IP-ebook/dp/B007TUYE0G/

 -   [dostalek - 2006 - Understanding tcp ip][dos06]

-    Explains the most important internet protocol suite protocols deeply.
+    Explains the most important Internet protocol suite protocols deeply.

     Might not be the best first TCP IP book because it is a bit advanced, but it is a very good second one if you know the basics.

 #OSI vs IPS